Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 ## How to Use

-Only one line to convert a xlsx file to html with the use of `Stream`.
+Only one line to convert a Xlsx file to Html with the use of `Stream`.

 ```c#
 XlsxToHtmlConverter.Converter.ConvertXlsx(inputStream, outputStream);